Mtestor/Dame_Alliance/readme.md

 Click on a to the case you want to move to move it
 Clicking on a case on which you can't move, unchoose the pawn
 If you pass on a pawn of a different color you capture it (there are nothing eat them all)
+Click on red square after moving to change type and end turn Click on blue triangle to just end turn
+The circle in bottom left is indicating who play